sbt/sbt-native-packager/src/sphinx/formats/windows.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The abstraction over wix allows you to configure "features" that users may optionally install.
 These feature are higher level things, like a set of files or menu links.
-The currently supported compoennts of features are:
+The currently supported components of features are:

 1. Files (``ComponentFile``)
 2. Path Configuration (``AddDirectoryToPath``)